 Nicolas G. Hayek about Switzerland and the European Union

 Address of Nicolas G. Hayek, Chairman of the Board of Directors of The Swatch Group Ltd, at the Head of Missions Lunch Meeting of His Excellency Boris Lazar, Ambassador of the Czech Republic, in Kursaal, Bern, on March 16, 2009.
-You can download the whole speech (PDF Document in English and in Spanish) at the end of the page.
 A translation into German and French is available.

 Why do the majority of Swiss citizens – the most genuine and typical Europeans - not want to join the European Union?
 Should we join or not?

 When Ambassador Boris Lazar asked me to address you to try to explain “why the majority of the Swiss citizens do not wish to join the European Union”, I decided to follow his invitation in the spirit of contributing to a better understanding between the European Union and the average and constructive Swiss citizen that I will try to represent today.
 Please consider what I say not as a scientific research presentation but as the views and positions of one Swiss belonging to the majority I mentioned.